webignition/bas-spec/docs/tutorial-test-suite.rst

 - ``open https://www.google.com``
 - ``query 'example'``

-The name can be whatever you chosen.
+The name can be whatever you chose.
 There is no right answer, but it is good practice to name a test after what an end user would be looking to achieve.
 Phrasing the name of a test as an action to be undertaken works well.

 *****************************